webix-hub/docs/data/datatable/styling.md

 Styling
 =======
 You can use CSS in conjunction with DataTable content to achieve the desired look-and-feel.
-This article will help you to cover support of cascading style sheets (CSS) in DataTable.
+This article will help you to cover support of <a href="http://webix.com/widget/datatable/" title="css datatable component">cascading style sheets (CSS) in DataTable</a>.

 You can fine-tune the style of: